 The new fee structure is applicable to purchases made on Windows 10 PC, Windows Mixed Reality, Windows 10 Mobile and Surface Hub devices and excludes purchases on Xbox consoles.

 A new way for developers to monetize

 These changes to our current Microsoft Store fee represent a new way for you to monetize on the Windows platform.
 With the new fee structure, Microsoft is only accessing an additional fee when we contribute to you acquiring a new user.
 These changes enable us to create a world where developers are rewarded for connecting customers with experiences they love in a secure, reliable way.

 The fee structure will be defined in detail in an upcoming revision to the App Developer Agreement later this year.
-Visit this page for current details and to sign up for a notification when the new fee structure goes into effect.
-Also, please refer to the FAQ below.
+Please refer to the FAQ below.

 What applications will the new fee structure apply to?

 Any consumer non-gaming app published to the Microsoft Store for Windows 10 PC, Windows Mixed Reality, Windows 10 Mobile or Surface Hub.